Cats Hats And More Bats App Average ratng: 4,8/5 816 reviews

 Playing the Fu

-Not exactly the ferocious face described in texts,
+Not exactly the ferocious face described in texts, animal hats like 2001.1.50 were originally intended to scare evil spirits away. |

 Perhaps the most unique in appearance, the second style of hats children wore were in the shapes of animal faces.
 These functioned as masks to fool evil entities into thinking the child was an animal.
 Dogs, lions, tigers, and dragons were among the cutely rendered but terrifying disguises donned by children to scare off the dastardliest spirits.
 The Bowers Museum’s dragon hat has a prominent flower as well as several additional flowers baubles designed to bounce as the child moved.
 These tend to indicate a later Qing or post-Qing dynasty make.
 A hat as decorated as this would likely have been reserved for days of celebrations like birthdays, New Year’s celebrations, and the Dragon Boat Festival.